 1993 - 1997

 The first real logo debuted in time for Ottawa’s inaugural season in 1992 – 1993.
 The design was simple, more symbolic than detailed, and represented the Centurion or Roman general figure who connected to the term Senator.
-The logo is in gold, red and black with Centurion wearing a gold helmet and their are wings out of the back.
+The logo is in gold, red and black, with Centurion wearing a gold helmet with wings out the back.
 A wordmark “OTTAWA SENATORS” in black in a semi-circle in front of the face of the centurion.